28ede1/untitled-asteroids-repo/README.md

   * Implemented API for gathering temperature and wind speed of a city, in order to be used for the difficulty system
   * Implemented a button that allowed the user to change the city being selected, thereby changed the game's difficulty
   * Created a Save/Load file system to save leaderboard information and city data for when the game is ran again.
+  * Figured out how to deploy a web version of the game on github

 ### Challenges